Skip to main content

 Latest Travel Alert

-The Department of Foreign Affairs strongly advises against all travel to the Gaza Strip.
+As of 1 November 2023, the Department of Foreign Affairs strongly advises against all travel to Israel and the occupied Palestinian territory (oPt).

 Travel to Israel and the Occupied Territories